aeharriman/dichotomous/task-tracking.md

 InputPage - rendering

 ### Shall:
-- [ ] Shall render description and input form when the state of the dichotomousKey is at length 0
+- [X] Shall render description and input form when the state of the dichotomousKey is at length 0
-- [ ] Shall render description and ButtonTree when the dichotomousKey state is length over 0
+- [X] Shall render description and ButtonTree when the dichotomousKey state is length over 0

 ### Progress:
-TODO
+Complete

 ---